 - ½ teaspoon salt

-- Combine the 1/2 cup raisins with 2 teaspoons of water in a microwave-safe bowl or measuring cup.
-Cover with plastic wrap and microwave on high for 1 minute.
+Combine the raisins with 2 teaspoons of water in a microwave-safe bowl or measuring cup.
+Cover with plastic wrap and cook on high for 1 minute.
 Remove from microwave and set aside to cool.

-- Prepare the topping by combining the butter, honey and cinnamon in a medium-size microwave-safe bowl.
+Prepare the topping by combining the butter, honey and cinnamon in a medium-size microwave-safe bowl.
 Cover with a paper towel and microwave on high power for 30 seconds.
-Stir to combine.
-Add almonds and stir gently with a fork (try not to break the almonds too much) till almonds are coated.
+Add almonds and stir gently till almonds are coated.
 Set aside.

-- Combine the dry ingredients in a large bowl and stir well.
-Add the 3/4 cup raisins and stir again till well combined.
+Combine the wheat bran, oatmeal, flours, cinnamon, baking powder and salt in a large bowl, Stir well.
+Add ½ cup raisins and stir again till well combined.
 Set aside.

-- Combine the wet ingredients and the 1/2 cup raisins in a blender container.
-Cover and blend on high speed for 30 seconds or until mixture is pureed.
+Combine the wet ingredients and the remaining ½ cup raisins in a blender container and blend on high speed for 30 seconds.

-- Sprinkle tops of muffins with prepared almonds.
-Place in oven and immediately reduce temperature to 375˚F. Bake 14-16 minutes or or until the muffins are set in the center and tops slightly browned.
+Sprinkle tops of muffins with prepared almonds.
+Place in oven and bake for 10 minutes.
+Reduce temperature to 350˚F and bake for another10 minutes or until muffins are set in the center and golden brown.
 Allow to cool in muffin pan for 10 minutes then remove to a wire rack to cool completely.